brianbrunner/trequire/README.md

 Thunks make it easy to write code that works well with the `co` module.
-This allows you to write code that is still asynchronous but in some cases is easier to read. `co` currently requires you to run you code with `--harmony` flag as it utilizes javascript generators.
+This allows you to write code that is still asynchronous but in some cases is easier to read. `co` currently requires you to run your code with the `--harmony` flag as it utilizes javascript generators.

 ```js